wmedali/upload-newman-report-to-azure-storage/README.md

 Change the `CONTAINER_NAME` variable value with your actual container name

 For this example I am using the [Postman Echo collection](https://postman-echo.com/).
 It is a public Postman collection that includes multiple tests in the requests.
 > I have created a public accessible link of the collection in my workspace.
-This link could be changed in the future, so I strongly advice one of the following options to go further :
+This link could be changed in the future, so I strongly advise one of the following options to go further :
-1.  **[Export a collection in JSON](https://learning.postman.com/docs/postman/collections/data-formats/#collections)** to get the collection file in your local fisk.
+1.  **[Export a collection in JSON](https://learning.postman.com/docs/postman/collections/data-formats/#collections)** to get the collection file in your local disk.
 2. **[Generate a link](https://learning.postman.com/docs/postman/collections/sharing-collections/#sharing-collections-with-a-link)** to get a public accessible link for your collection.
 3.  **[Use the Postman API](https://learning.postman.com/docs/postman/postman-api/intro-api/)** to get a secured link for your collection.